cysouw/diathesis/text/c10_participle.md

    Er ist durch den Garten gewackelt.
 :::

 A similar phenomenon can be observed with some weather verbs, like *stürmen* 'to storm' (see [@sec:prepositions-weather-manner-movement]).
-When used as a description of a type of weather it takes a *haben* Perfect [@next a].
-However, when used (metaphorically) as a manner-of-movement description it takes a *sein* Perfect [@next b].
+When used as a description of a type of weather it takes a *haben* perfect [@next a].
+However, when used (metaphorically) as a manner-of-movement description it takes a *sein* perfect [@next b].

 ::: ex
 a.
 Es stürmt. \